RobustoFramework/Robusto/README.md

   * retryings
   * fragmentation large message
 * Management
-  * energy management
+  * energy
     * sleeping
     * synchronized sleep patterns
   * runlevels
-  * configuration (KConfig also for Arduino, STM32)
+  * configuration (KConfig not only for ESP-IDF, but also for Arduino, STM32)
   * monitoring / reporting
   * services
 * Technical